-As one of only 10 aerospace museums in the country to be an affiliate of the Smithsonian Institution, the San Diego Air and Space Museum is home to a collection of historic aircraft and spacecraft that tells the history of flight.
-The collection includes a working flying replica of Lindbergh’s Spirit of St. Louis, the actual Apollo 9 Command Modules and the only real GPS satellite display in the world.
-View artifacts from the Wright Brothers, Charles Lindbergh, Amelia Earhart, Neil Armstrong, Buzz Aldrin, and other aviation and space pioneers.
+As one of only a handful of air and space museums in the country to be an affiliate of the Smithsonian Institution, the San Diego Air & Space Museum is home to a collection of historic aircraft and spacecraft illustrating the history of flight.
+The collection includes a flight-worthy replica of Charles Lindbergh’s “Spirit of St. Louis,” the actual Apollo 9 Command Module, and the only real GPS satellite display in the world.
+View artifacts from the Wright Brothers, Charles Lindbergh, Amelia Earhart, Neil Armstrong, Buzz Aldrin, Wally Schirra and other aviation and space pioneers.

-focuses on commissions of new work by artists living between Los Angeles and Tijuana, with a focus on San Diego Artists.
+focuses on commissions of new work by artists living between Los Angeles and Tijuana, with a focus on San Diego artists.

-Explore the natural history of Southern California — from past to present — at the San Diego Natural History Museum (theNAT).
-From rattlesnakes and flesh-eating beetles, to dinosaurs and fossils, to a pendulum that proves the earth is spinning, there’s something for everyone at theNAT.
-The museum offers unique, interactive exhibitions on five different floors and features a giant-screen theater with daily showings of 2D and 3D films, as well as rotating exhibitions that bring nature to life.
+Explore the natural history of Southern California — from past to present — at the San Diego Natural History Museum (aka The NAT).
+From rattlesnakes and flesh-eating beetles to dinosaurs and fossils, to a pendulum that proves the earth is spinning, there’s something for everyone at this Balboa Park favorite.
+The museum offers inventive, interactive exhibitions on five different floors, and features a giant-screen theater with daily showings of 2D and 3D films, as well as rotating exhibitions that bring nature to life.

-Affectionately called San Diego’s jewel box of fine art, the Timken Museum of Art is home to the Putnam Foundation’s globally important collection of European old masters, 19th century American art and Russian icons.
-Artists represented include Rubens, Fragonard, Bierstadt, Pieter Bruegel the elder, John Singleton Copley and Eastman Johnson and also includes the only Rembrandt painting on public display in San Diego.
-This museum offers free admission and provides visitors with an accessible and enriching cultural experience.
+Affectionately called San Diego’s jewel box of fine art, the Timken Museum of Art is home to the Putnam Foundation’s globally important collection of European old masters, 19th-century American art and Russian icons.
+Artists represented include Rubens, Fragonard, Bierstadt, Pieter Bruegel the Elder, John Singleton Copley and Eastman Johnson.
+The collection also includes the only Rembrandt painting on public display in San Diego.
+The Timken offers free admission and provides visitors with an accessible and enriching cultural experience.

-Housed in a colorfully painted former water tower, WorldBeat Center opened in Balboa Park in 1996.
-The Center is dedicated to promoting and preserving African, African-American and other indigenous cultures of the world through art, music, dance, education and technology.
+Housed in a colorfully painted former water tower, the WorldBeat Center opened in Balboa Park in 1996.
+The Center is dedicated to promoting and preserving African, African-American and other Indigenous cultures of the world through art, music, dance, education and technology.
 Classes in international dance and drumming are offered year-round, along with concerts and lectures.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.